WSDOT-GIS/agol-bridge-basemap-group-test/README.md

 When using a specific group as a source for the Basemap Gallery control, the current version of the API will show a login prompt to the user, but the user can cancel the prompt and the basemaps will still load.
 Using an earlier version of the API, there is no login prompt.

+**If you just want to try the sample without downloading anything, go to [the version hosted on Github Pages](https://wsdot-gis.github.io/agol-bridge-basemap-group-test/).**

 ## Installation

 ### Prerequisites